ERIC VAN BAARS

 start rehearsals for both plays in the next week. - all in all, things are

-moving forward and although I have been busy, I miss everyone.
+moving forward and although I have been busy, I miss everyone back home.

 bloom and azaleas are budding.
 Sort of Myrtle beach meets the